apache/sedona/docs/tutorial/core-python.md

 #### From SparkSQL DataFrame
-To create spatialRDD from other formats you can use adapter between Spark DataFrame and SpatialRDD
+To create spatialRDD from other formats, you can use adapter between Spark DataFrame and SpatialRDD

 <li> Load data in SedonaSQL. </li>